Becker, Shari (Toronto, Ontario)

 PRESENTATIONS

-My presentations run 45-60 minutes and are best suited to grades 3 to 7, but can be adapted to suit audience interests and needs.
-I use photos from my books (shown as slides) and props (handed around if group size permits) to illustrate ideas, and read short selections from my books to encourage student reading.
-I love to interact with participants and I welcome questions.
-Topics and themes include nature, environment, ecology, conservation, biodiversity, human-wildlife relationships, and citizen science.
+These STEAM/STEM-related presentations run 45-60 minutes and are best suited to grades 3 to 7.
+I use slides and props (handed around if group size permits) to illustrate ideas, and read short selections from my books to encourage student reading.
+Each presentation includes a participant activity and time for Q&A. Topics and themes include nature, environment, ecology, conservation, biodiversity, human-wildlife relationships, and citizen science.

 Owls Are Awesome

 This presentation reveals the secrets of these popular yet mysterious birds and introduces participants to some of the 19 species that live in North America, ranging in size from the tiny elf owl to the hefty great horned owl.
-I also talk about the threats owls face and how kids can get involved in owl conservation, using real-life examples from the profiles of young people in my book Owls: Who Gives a Hoot? (a 2024/25 Yellow Cedar Award nominee).
+I also talk about the threats owls face and how kids can get involved in owl conservation, using real-life examples from the profiles of young people in my book Owls: Who Gives a Hoot? (a 2025/26 Red Cedar Award nominee, 2024/25 Yellow Cedar Award nominee and 2025 Green Earth Book Award finalist)

 What’s So Great About Grizzly Bears?

 Grizzly bears, one of North America’s most iconic wildlife species, once roamed across half the continent.
 Today, their range and numbers are much diminished and they are dealing with many challenges.
 In this presentation, I explore what makes grizzlies special and what they need to survive and thrive.
 I also talk about my experiences working as a field biologist studying grizzly bears in northern British Columbia.
-This presentation is based on my book Grizzly Bears: Guardians of the Wilderness (a 2024/25 Red Cedar Award nominee).
+This presentation is based on my book Grizzly Bears: Guardians of the Wilderness (a 2024/25 Red Cedar Award nominee and 2024 Green Earth Book Award finalist).

 This presentation explores the history and biology of Canada’s national mammal – an animal that was almost hunted to extinction during the fur-trade era, but is now found in big cities, wilderness parks and everywhere in between.
 I talk about the beaver’s amazing engineering skills, explain the term “keystone species,” and highlight the important role these radical rodents play as habitat creators, water stewards, and climate change allies.
 Participants will also learn about young people who are contributing to coexistence efforts that make it easier for us to live alongside these endearing but sometimes frustrating animals.
-This presentation is based on my book Beavers: Radical Rodents and Ecosystem Engineers.
+This presentation is based on my book Beavers: Radical Rodents and Ecosystem Engineers (a 2022/23 Red Cedar Award nominee and Hackmatack Children’s Choice Book Award nominee).

 Bear Buddies, Beaver Boosters and Owl Allies: How To Be a Friend to Wildlife

 Life is hard for many wild animals these days and people are their biggest problem.
 But each of us has the power to turn things around and be a wildlife supporter.
 In this presentation, I share ideas about how young people can take action and make the world a friendlier place for all kinds of wild animals.
-I also offer inspiration and examples with real-life stories and photos of kids profiled in my books – Owls: Who Gives a Hoot?, Grizzly Bears: Guardians of the Wilderness, and Beavers: Radical Rodents and Ecosystem Engineers.
+I also offer inspiration and examples with real-life stories and photos of kids profiled in Owls: Who Gives a Hoot?, Grizzly Bears: Guardians of the Wilderness, and Beavers: Radical Rodents and Ecosystem Engineers.

 For all presentations: